University of California, Los Angeles: Media publications

 UCLA Student Media is the home of UCLA's newspaper, magazines, and radio station.
 Most student media publications are governed by the ASUCLA Communications Board.
 The Daily Bruin is UCLA's most prominent student publication.
 Founded in 1919 under the name Cub Californian, it has since then developed into Los Angeles' third-most circulated newspaper.
-It has won dozens of national awards, and is regularly commended for layout and content.
+It has won dozens of national awards and is regularly commended for layout and content.
 In 2016, the paper won two National Pacemaker Awards – one for the best college newspaper in the country, and another for the best college media website in the country.
-The newspaper has not been without scrutiny and controversy, and in 1954, the administration attempted to intervene with the previous policy of electing editors by a student council.

 UCLA Student Media also publishes seven special-interest news magazines: Al-Talib, Fem, Ha'Am, La Gente, Nommo, Pacific Ties, and OutWrite, a school yearbook, BruinLife, and the student-run radio station, UCLA Radio.
 Student groups such as The Forum for Energy Economics and Development also publish yearly journals focused on energy technologies and industries.
+There is also a student-run satire newspaper, The Westwood Enabler.
 There are also numerous graduate student-run journals at UCLA, such as Carte Italiane, Issues in Applied Linguistics, and Mediascape.
 Many of these publications are available through open access.
 The School of Law publishes the UCLA Law Review which is currently ranked seventh among American law schools.